 What should I do if I receive an eviction notice from my landlord?

-There are various requirements that have to complied with when issuing a section 21 notice, including ensuring that the landlord has complied with the duty to protect the deposit within 30 days.
+There are various requirements that have to comply with when issuing a section 21 notice, including ensuring that the landlord has complied with the duty to protect the deposit within 30 days.
 Depending upon locality, a section 21 notice may also require the use of a prescribed form.